-Deployment is one of the most important parts of the development lifecycle.
+Deployment is one of the most important parts of the development lifecycle, especially for DevOps engineers.
 Having an automated process for deployment will bring your team more value and will also add value in front of the client.

 Automated deployment in practice means that you are allowed to deliver code fully or if necessary semi- automated across environments.